Acoustic Guitar Action, Lower It the Right Way

 You’ve heard the term “Check-up from the Neck-up!”, no doubt.
 Well it’s true here big time!
 Your neck needs to be aligned properly with the right truss rod adjustment before messing with the bridge or lowering string action.
 Some people say ‘adjust the neck after you adjust the string action’, and I totally disagree.
 Here's why: if you lower the action on your acoustic guitar permanently at the bridge, and then find out your neck still needs adjustment, you cannot go back and fix the bridge to compensate once you’ve shaved down the saddle.
 For this reason the neck should be checked and adjusted first.
 This is also true on electric guitars, do the neck first.
 Some guitars (classical and flamenco guitars) do not always have truss rods to adjust the neck angle.
 In this case just skip this step.
 Truss rods are often omitted on these guitars because nylon string guitars have thicker more sturdy necks, the lighter-weight nylon strings put much less tension on the guitar neck and are less likely to ever need a neck adjustment.
 Still, if you can get a classical guitar with a truss rod, it is a nice feature to have as sometimes these guitars still need neck angle adjustment.
 There are plenty of videos and articles online about how to adjust your guitar neck with a truss rod.

 When evaluating string height, some people use a capo at the first fret and then check the action higher up the guitar at the 12 fret, etc. This simulates knowing the real action height while you are fretting notes.
 I’ve found this step doesn’t make a huge difference but you can do it if you like.
 Our method still lowers the action the correct, measured amount.
 What you should do is also check the action at the nut by the headstock.
 To do this, use a capo or simply fret the strings at the third fret, and examine the string height near the 1st fret.
 There should basically be nearly no movement of the strings when you press them down.
-This is covered in the first video at 5:20, the purpose of this is to make sure your nut action is appropriately low before moving to the bridge adjustment.
-We don't go into detail on that here because more than 90% of the time you don’t need to adjust the nut action (which is a more involved process and a separate tutorial), and even if you do you can still lower the action via the bridge for a much better playing guitar as outlined here.
+This is covered in the first video, the purpose of this is to make sure your nut action is appropriately low before moving to the bridge adjustment.
+We don't go into detail on that here (which is an involved process and a separate tutorial) because more than 90% of the time you don’t need to adjust the nut action, and even if you do you can still lower the action at the bridge for a much better-playing guitar as outlined here.

 Step 3: Remove the acoustic guitar saddle.